fostercole/election_prediction/README.md

 Dataset Design Choices:

 In general, I set republican to 0 and democrat to 1.
 I assumed these are the only two parties that can win the presidency.
 I dropped all (year, state) combinations out of the dataset without polling data (about 20% of them), with the assumption that polling data was the best predictor of voting patterns.
 When computing the dem_prop_x_years_prior variables, we wouldn’t be able to calculate at least one of the variable values for any elections from 1976 to 1984.
-In this case, I just used the current year’s
+In this case, I just used the current year’s polling data.

 Credits: